AshenOne22/A-Model-Free-Toolface-Control-Strategy-for-Cross-Well-Intelligent-Directional-Drilling/README.md

 Python 3.8

 ## Dataset
 Due to the commercial confidentiality agreement with our collaborator, related real drilling data was removed from the repository.
-If necessary, please kindly contact us and we will then request the relevant authorizations from our collaborator.
+If the data is necessary, please kindly contact us and we will then request the relevant authorizations from our collaborator.

 ## Programs Description
 ### EXP 1: Multi-head attention LSTM training